With the right conditions growing ginger is easy!

-Learn how to grow ginger indoors and outdoors, what growing conditions this tropical plant needs to thrive and produce an abundance of the spicy ginger root.
+Learn how to grow ginger indoors and outdoors, what growing conditions this tropical plant needs to thrive and produce an abundance of the spicy and healthy root.
 If you can provide these conditions growing ginger is easy!

 Try to avoid these conditions if you plant it outside.
 If you are growing ginger indoors remember to move the plant if it is in a location where it might get too cold in winter.

 To get the best results for your ginger, try to use rich soil that is moist but drains well.
-Adding fertilizer will improve the soil quality and enhance the growth of the ginger.
+Adding organic fertilizer and compost will improve the soil quality and enhance the growth of the ginger.